TodorZarkov/Towns/README.md

 # Roles
     • Todor Zarkov takes the role "Editor"
-    • Georgi Ginduzov takes the role "Shuffler"
+    • Georgi RashkovGeorgi "Shuffler"
-    • Gabriel Dimitrov takes the role "Styler"
+    • Ginduzov takes the role takes the role "Styler"
-	• Georgi Rashkov - we will see :)
+	• Gabriel Dimitrov - we will see :)